stat456/Activities/Activity11.md

 ### T-test

-For this question, we will use classical t-tests (and then see Bayesian analogues on Thursday).
+For this question, we will initially use classical t-tests.

+First write down the statistical model you are using for each of the following scenarios.

 Use the OK Cupid dataset and test the following claim, the mean height OK Cupid respondents reporting their body type as athletic is different